QASymphony/appium-samples/README.md

 const path = require('path');
 const { execSync } = require('child_process');

-// path to pytest executable
+// absolute path to pytest executable
-// you must find the acctual path by executing this command in Terminal: which pytest
+// you can find the actual path by executing this command in Terminal: $ which pytest
-// then replacing the value with the actual path in your machine const pytestExecutablePath = '<enter path to your pytest executable here>';
+// then replacing the value with the actual path returned from that command const pytestExecutablePath = '<enter path to your pytest executable here>';

 let workingDir = process.env.WORKING_DIR || '';